 Leadership, resourcefulness, and redundancy are needed to prepare.
 Someone has to be in charge.
 Some of this costs money; all of it takes time and attention.
 Large businesses will probably survive a disaster even if they have to temporarily close or lose market share.
 Small businesses often go broke if they don't recover quickly.
 Keeping small, local businesses prospering is a key component of any community's fabric.
-Without the small businesses, communities lag in the recovery stage.
+Without small businesses and local organizations, communities lag in the recovery stage.
 People and businesses want to be in areas where they feel safe and prosperous.
-Areas that prepare for emergencies and do this well will be attractive places to live and work.
+Areas that prepare for emergencies and do this well will be attractive places to live, work and visit

 Emergency Planning can be Capacity Building.
 Incident Command Training can be used as leadership training.
 Continuity of Operations Planning (COOP) can be used as long-range business planning.
 Workforce Protection Planning can be used as part of your employee benefits plan.
-Personal Protection Planning can be used to reduce absences due to seasonal flu.
+Personal Protection Protocols can be used to reduce absences due to seasonal flu.
+Personal Emergency Planning can make employees more resilient.
 Planning for one kind of emergency prepares us to handle all kinds of emergencies.